epam/clocks/README.md

-# Clocks.epam.com
+# clocks.lab.epam.com

-## Description
+## What is that?

-Clock is a small web application that allows you to create a dashboard for keeping track of time anywhere in the world.
+Clock is a small serverless web application that allows you to create a dashboard for keeping track of time anywhere in the world.

-Clocks:

-Free to use;\
+- Free to use — no ads.
-No account registration needed for every users to read previously configured data;\
+- No account registration needed.
+- Add as many widgets as you need, searching by location name or timezone.
+- Add arbitrary comments to every widget.
-Produces a permanent sharable link that can be sent to third party users;\
+- Get a sharable link to send dashboard to other users.
-Allows to add arbitrary comments to time zones;\
-Minimalistic enough to embed it into another HTML page via <iframe> (no ads or spy software, etc.)\
+- Embed into another HTML page via <iframe>.
+- Use Planning mode to find corresponding times across all locations — useful for scheduling meetings.

 ![изображение](https://user-images.githubusercontent.com/88092877/151424317-21fde88c-ef22-402d-ac77-88229ee97afc.png)

-### Environment

-Clocks.lab.epam.com

 ### How to use